 This parameter defines the way the frames will be stacked.
-The k-sigma clipping method is not yet implemented.

 If --stack\method is set to minmax, the following parameters become relevant:

 --minrejection: Number of lowest values to be rejected.
 Default: 1

 For each pixel position, the number of lowest pixel values specified here are rejected before computing the mean of the remaining pixel values.